crosshatch/server/OVERVIEW.md

 - There are 1.8 billion children globally under 15 years of age.[^2]
 - As of 2022, there were 23.2 million families in the US with children under 12 years of age.[^3]
-- Parents spend an average of $586 per child annually on educational tools.[^4]
+- Parents in the US spend an average of $586 per child annually on educational tools.[^4]

 Additional market data suggests that parents increasingly seek screen time with purpose, preferring apps that provide educational value and foster creativity.[^5] Crosshatch addresses this growing